 Unfortunately, there are still many challenges faced in health care in PNG, particularly in the rural and isolated areas of the Highlands where we focus our projects.
 The Millenium Development Goals came and went, with most not being met in PNG.
-These have been replaced by the Sustainable Development Goals or Global goals.
+The Sustainable Development Goals or Global Goals have replaced these.
 Our foundation focuses on 3.
-Good Health and Wellbeing, but also understands that;
+Good Health and Well-being, but also understand that;

-"The 17 SDGs are integrated-that is, they recognize that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability."
+"The 17 SDGs are integrated-that is, they recognise that action in one area will affect outcomes in others, and that development must balance social, economic and environmental sustainability."
 (United Nations Development Programme, PNG)

 Papua New Guinea has some of the worst health indicators in the Asia-Pacific region.
-Maternal mortality ratio has nearly doubled from 370 in 1996 to 733 per 100,000 live births in 2006.
+The maternal mortality ratio has nearly doubled from 370 in 1996 to 733 per 100,000 live births in 2006.